-The competitor is required to make the shape of all loops and part-loops within a figure perfectly round as seen by the judge on the ground.
 Wind correction is required for loops and part-loops within figures so that the aircraft's flight path describes a constant radius circle or part circle.
-Remember, the Judge grades for the roundness of the flight path.
-Any deviation from perfect roundness must result in a reduction of the score for that figure.
+Any deviation from a constant radius must result in a reduction of the score for that figure.

 The competitor is also required to keep the aircraft within the Aerobatic Box.
-This becomes more of a problem when a wind is blowing at an angle to the X axis.
-(Fig 8.3.1) The primary method of dealing with cross-box drift is to include a "wind corrector" figure in the sequence.
+This becomes more of a problem when a wind is blowing at an angle to the X axis (Fig 8.3.1).
+The primary method of dealing with cross-box drift is to include a "wind corrector" figure in the sequence.
 A wind corrector is a figure which places the aircraft onto the Y axis.
 Because the Y axis is non-directional, the competitor can turn onto the Y axis in the direction which will allow an upwind position change before flying a subsequent figure which returns the aircraft to the X axis.